-- Has the second highest cumulative GPA through third quarter of the graduating year. - Has no less than a B in Citizenship through the third quarter of the graduating year. - Has attended CCA as a full-time student for at least two school years, one of which must be grade 10 or 11, and one of which must be the graduating year. - Has met the minimum CCA requirements for graduation, as of the last day of the school year. - Has no suspensions. - Has completed a minimum of 80 community service hours.
+- Has the second highest cumulative GPA through third quarter of the graduating year. - Has attended CCA as a full-time student for at least two school years, one of which must be grade 10 or 11, and one of which must be the graduating year. - Will have met the minimum CCA requirements for graduation, as of the last day of the school year. - Has completed a minimum of 80 community service hours.